-Now, returning to the baby-walking example, the point is that when it comes to our baby, we will do everything in our power to help him/her.
-We don’t give up on our baby just because he/she isn’t walking after X weeks or months or even years… all that matters is that we devote ourselves to teach him/her to walk, for as long as it takes.
+Now, let’s return to the baby-walking example.
+The point is that when it comes to our baby, we will do everything in our power to help him.
+We don’t give up just because he isn’t walking after X weeks, months, or even years.
+All that matters is that we devote ourselves to supporting our baby to walk, for as long as it takes.

-Spend “As Long As It Takes” to Make Our Goals Happen
+Spend “As Long As It Takes” To Make Your Goals Happen

-Now, perhaps we have pursued one or more of the following before, with limited success:
+Now, perhaps you have pursued one or more of the following before, with limited success: